In Partnership with New York Live Arts

 Post-Show Talk-Back Moderated by Danni Gee

-Invisible Embrace of Beauty (World Premiere)
+Invisible Embrace (World Premiere)

 Choreographer: Jacqulyn Buglisi